-- a major in, leading to a BA degree - a concentration - a minor Major in Music, BA Degree In addition to taking a required core of theory, history, and applied music courses, students must select one of four options: - General Music prepares students for advanced professional training or a variety of musical careers such as media work, library work, or the music business. - Music Education, especially when taken in conjunction with Education at Trinity Western University, helps to prepare students for teaching in private or public schools - Performance prepares students for careers - in the performing arts and/or private music instruction.
-This option is available to students who demonstrate exceptional potential as performers during the first two years of the degree program and are recommended to the Department chair by their instructor to pursue this option. - Church Music prepares students for musical leadership in the worship ministry of the local Church.
+- a major, leading to a BA degree - a concentration - two minors Major in Music, BA Degree In addition to taking a required core of theory, history, and applied music courses, students must select one of four options: - General Music prepares students for advanced professional training or a variety of musical careers such as conducting, composition, and the music industry. - Music Education, especially when taken in conjunction with Education at Trinity Western University, helps to prepare students for teaching in private or public schools. - Performance prepares students for careers in the performing arts and/or private music instruction.
+This option is available to students who demonstrate exceptional potential as performers during the first two years of the degree program and are - recommended to the Department chair by their instructor to pursue this option. - Worship Arts prepares students for musical leadership in the worship ministry of the local Church.
 Applied Performance Proficiency Requirements for Admission to the Music Major Generally, for those intent on majoring in Music, previous instruction in applied music is assumed (a Royal Conservatory of Music grade seven or the equivalent is recommended).
 An audition-requiring the performance of two pieces from contrasting style periods-must be successfully completed for entrance into the music major.
-Auditions are held in late March/early April and September each year.
+Auditions are held in late March and September each year.
 All students planning on majoring in music, or non-music majors who are considering enrolling in MUSI 131 or 225 must write the music placement test during Orientation Week in September.
 This short test covers the basic rudiments of music (equivalent to Advanced Rudiments as prescribed by the Royal Conservatory of Music in Toronto).
 Program Checklists and Requirements: